 7/ Play It Safe

-The delicate balance of nature is essential to the survival and well-being not just for humans but also wildlife.
-Pesticides can be harmful or deadly for butterflies so avoid using them if you want these beautiful insects around!
+The delicate balance of nature is essential to the survival and well-being of not just humans but also wildlife.
+Pesticides can be harmful or deadly for butterflies, so avoid using them if you want these beautiful insects around!

 Visit our homepage to see more products: Valleyfeedandpetsupply.com